-Understanding the signs of allergies in dogs can help reveal possible solutions, including whether pet parents should reach for over-the-counter medications or head to their local vet clinic.
-It is always important to rule out other underlying conditions, such as skin parasites, before treating them for allergies.
+Not all allergies show up the same way.
+Understanding the signs of allergies in dogs can help reveal possible solutions, including whether to reach for over-the-counter medications or consult your veterinarian.
+It’s important to rule out other underlying conditions, such as skin parasites, before treating a dog for allergies.

-Canine allergies can range from mild discomfort to life-threatening, so the sooner a pet gets a diagnosis and treatment, the sooner they can feel better.
+Canine allergies can range from mild discomfort to life-threatening, so the sooner a dog gets a diagnosis and treatment, the sooner they can feel better.

 What is an allergy?